Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 13. Get Your Dog Dental Chews

 Dental chews are dog treats that help keep your dog’s teeth clean.
-These chews also massage their gums and reduce plaque buildup.
+These chews also help reduce plaque buildup.

 14. Create a Routine